The BEST Halloween Activities for Your Family

 8. TRY REVERSE TRICK OR TREATING

-A great way to use the holiday to teach kids to give is by starting a “boo” tradition!
-Have them make small goodie bags and drop them off at neighbors’ houses!
+Next, a great way to promote giving is by starting a “boo” tradition!
+Have the kids make small goodie bags and drop them off at neighbors’ houses!

 They’ll love ringing doorbells and running, and they’ll feel good doing something for others.